petrutlucian94/k8s-snap/docs/src/snap/howto/two-node-ha.md

 ### DRBD split brain

 The DRBD cluster may enter a [split brain] state and stop synchronizing.
-The chances increase if fencing (stonith) is not enabled.
+The chances increase if fencing (STONITH) is not enabled.

 ```
 ubuntu@hatwo:~$ sudo drbdadm status